Special issue on Parallel and Distributed Processing: Advances and Perspectives on Architectures and Applications

 - Big Data: large scale data processing; distributed databases and archives; large scale data management; metadata; data intensive applications.

-- Models and Tools: programming languages and environments; runtime support systems; performance prediction and analysis; simulation of parallel and distributed systems.
+- Programming models and Tools: programming languages and environments; runtime support systems; performance prediction and analysis; simulation of parallel and distributed systems.

 - Systems and Architectures: novel system architectures; high data throughput architectures; service-oriented architectures; heterogeneous systems; shared-memory and message-passing systems; middleware and distributed operating systems; dependability and survivability; resource management.